Irredentism: Revanchism

-Irredentism and Revanchism are two closely related phenomena since both involve the attempt to annex territory belonging to another state.
-But they differ concerning the motivation fuelling this attempt.
-Irredentism has a positive goal of building a "greater" state that fulfills the ideals of a nation state: to unify people claimed to belong together because of their shared national identity based on ethnic, cultural, and historical aspects.
-For revanchism, on the other hand, the goal is more negative and focuses on taking revenge for some form of grievance or injustice suffered earlier.
-In this regard, it is motivated by resentment and aims to reverse territorial losses due to a previous defeat.
-In an attempt to distinguish irredentism from revanchism, Anna M. Wittmann argues that Germany's annexation of the Sudetenland in 1938 constitutes a form of irredentism because of its emphasis on a shared language and ethnicity.
-But she characterizes Germany's invasion of Poland the following year as a form of revanchism due to its justification as a revenge intended to reverse previous territorial losses.
+Irredentism and revanchism are closely related, differing in terms of motive.
+Irredentism has a positive goal of building a "greater" state that fulfills the ideals of a nation-state.
+It aims to unify people claimed to belong together through their shared national identity based on ethnicity, culture, and history.

+The goal for revanchism is more negative because it focuses on revenge for some earlier grievance or injustice and aims to reverse territorial losses due to a previous defeat.
+Contrasting irredentism with revanchism, political scientist Anna M. Wittmann argues that Germany's annexation of the Sudetenland in 1938 constitutes irredentism because of its emphasis on a shared language and ethnicity, whereas Germany's invasion of Poland the following year constitutes revanchism due to its justification as revenge for previous territorial losses.
 The term "revanchism" comes from the French term revanche, meaning revenge.
 It was originally used in the aftermath of the Franco-Prussian War for nationalists intending to reclaim the lost territory of Alsace-Lorraine.
+Saddam Hussein justified the Iraqi invasion of Kuwait in 1990 by claiming Kuwait had always been an integral part of Iraq and only became an independent nation due to the interference of the British Empire.